Tareesh21/Restaurant-Finder/README.md

 ### Customer
 - **Account Management:** Register and log in securely using JWT
 - **Reservation Search:** Filter by date, time, party size, and location (city/state or ZIP)
-- **Availability Overview:** View open slots within a ±30-minute window, with restaurant name, cuisine, price tier, ratings, and today’s booking count
+- **Availability Overview:** View open slots within a ±30-minute window, with restaurant name, cuisine, price tier, ratings, and Number of booking count for today.
-- **Booking & Cancellation:** Reserve or cancel tables with instant email/SMS confirmations
+- **Booking & Cancellation:** Reserve or cancel tables with instant email confirmations
 - **Reviews Browser:** Read customer feedback for each restaurant
 - **Profile Settings:** Access and update personal details